-To make sure that parents know what homework has been set and to act as an informal means of communication between school and home, parents are requested to sign the planner on a weekly basis in the space provided.
+S1-S3 pupils are issued with a school planner.
+The planner is used to record what homework has been set and to act as an informal means of communication between school and home.
 There is also a space to write any comment parents may wish to make.
 For example, they might want to explain that homework was not completed because of illness.
-Each register teacher will check that pupils are carrying their planner and that it is signed every week by a parent/guardian.
+Planners are available for S4-6 students on request, but many choose to use their digital devices to record homework set.